pulumi/pulumi-hugo/themes/default/content/_index.md

 templates:
   title: Get started
-  description: Get started quickly with a best practices template that fits your use case.
+  description: Get started quickly with a project template that fits your use case.
   links:
     - label: Containers
       url: /templates/container-service/